theosth/PubMed_MLP-INLPT-WS2023/management/docs/DOCUMENTATION.md

 query.
 That rating is based on the `Cosine Similarity` between the document and query embeddings.
 However, it is no scientific measurement.

-Nevertheless, it allows the user some insight into retrieval.
+Nevertheless, it gives the user some insight into retrieved results.
 The rating system differentiates between *High*, *Medium* and *Low*.
 Furthermore, the user is given links to the corresponding publications, so that they can inspect the sources themselves - for example if the